 Complete engines and overhauls

-Our business is split into two areas – the overhaul of engines for customers, and the supply of totally zero-timed engines for the growing market of constructors building aircraft using engines in the M 14 family.
+Our business is split into three areas – the overhaul of engines for customers; the supply of totally zero-timed engines for the growing market of constructors building aircraft using engines in the M 14 family, and the supply of fully overhauled engine ancillaries and parts.
 Historically we kept stocks of engines for immediate delivery, but increasingly our ability to provide “special” engines for our customers has made this more and more difficult, in that we cater for customers who want different propeller shafts; special colours; PF superchargers; different pistons (see below) et cetera.
 For this reason, every engine is handbuilt for a specific customer.

 We have large stocks of engines which are waiting for overhaul, which enables us to accept an order for future delivery; prepare the precise engine that is needed; deliver the engine, and then receive the customer’s old engine when it has been removed.